-You hear the names on the news, but do you know who makes up the president’s Cabinet?
+You hear the names on the news, but do you know who makes up President Donald Trump’s Cabinet?

-The Cabinet includes Vice President Mike Pence, the White House chief of staff, the attorney general and secretaries and directors of the country’s executive departments.
+The Cabinet includes Vice President Mike Pence, the attorney general and secretaries and directors of the country’s executive departments.

 >> Read more trending news

 As of April 8, the departments and the administrators are as follows:

 - Administrator of the Environmental Protection Agency Andrew Wheeler, who assumed office Feb.
 28.

 - Administrator of the Small Business Administration Linda E. McMahon, who assumed office Feb.
 14, 2017.

 - U.S. Attorney General William Barr assumed office in Feb.
 14, 2019, after the previous attorney general, Jeff Sessions, resigned at the request of the president on Nov.
 7, 2018.

 - Director of National Intelligence Daniel Coats, who assumed office March 16, 2017.

 - Director of the Central Intelligence Agency Gina Haspel, who assumed office May 21, 2018.